 When a new byte has been written and is being programmed into EEPROM, reading the address location being programmed will give the value \$FF.
 At the time the device is ready for a new byte, the programmed value will read correctly.
 This is used to determine when the next byte can be written.
-This will not work for the value \$FF, but the user should keep the following in mind: As a chip-erased device contains \$FF in all locations, programming of addresses that are meant to contain \$FF can be skipped.
-This does not apply if the EEPROM is reprogrammed without chip-erasing the device.
-In this case, data polling cannot be used for the value \$FF, and the user will have to wait at least $t{\text{WD\EEPROM}}$ before programming the next byte.
-See Table 46 for $t{\text{WD\EEPROM}}$ value.
+This will not work for the value \$FF, but the user should have the following in mind: As a chip-erased device contains \$FF in all locations, programming of addresses that are meant to contain \$FF, can be skipped.
+This does not apply if the EEPROM is re-programmed without chip-erasing the device.
+In this case, data polling cannot be used for the value \$FF, and the user will have to wait at least $t{WD\EEPROM}$ before programming the next byte.
+See Table 45 for $t{WD\EEPROM}$ value.